poppyschmo/znc-signal/README.md

    the same pod.
 Exposing (this instance of) signal-cli as a service is not recommended.

-   Note that the D-Bus TCP transport has recently been deprecated on Unix (see revision 0.33 of the [spec][dbus_spec]).
+   Note that the D-Bus TCP transport was deprecated on Unix in 2018 (see revision 0.33 of the [spec][dbus_spec]).